-The 3400 has a two tiers of side compression straps that can be used to attach gear to the outside of the pack.
+The Southwest 55 has two tiers of side compression straps that can be used to attach gear to the outside of the pack.
 A bottom compression strap runs horizontally outside each water bottle pocket, while the upper strap is oriented at a diagonal to bring the load closer to the wearer’s back for better load-to-hip transfer.

 In use, I decouple the bottom compression strap over the water bottle pocket because I find it interferes with getting water bottles into the side pockets when I’m wearing the pack (it confuses my hands).
 Instead, I route the webbing out-of-the-way through additional buckles on the back of the pack which can be used to attach more gear, like snowshoes.
 HMG sells extra webbing straps for this purpose as an add-on although there’s nothing preventing you from rigging up some cord and cord locks instead.

-In addition to the roll top, which provides excellent top compression, there’s a Y strap that runs from the front of the pack (between the shoulders), over the roll top, and attaches on the back of the pack.
+In addition to the roll top, which provides excellent top compression, there’s a Y strap that runs from the front of the pack (between the shoulders), over the roll top and attaches to the back of the pack.
 This strap is great for securing bulky items like a foam pad, rope, or tent body to the top of the pack.

 Backpack Frame and Suspension System

-The frame stays are two aluminum rods that slot into stay pockets on the inside of the main compartment and terminate inside the hip belt.
+The frame stays are two aluminum rods that slot into frame stay pockets on the inside of the main compartment and terminate inside the hip belt.
 The stays keep the back panel behind your shoulders rigid so it won’t collapse on itself.
-They also to help transfer some of the pack weight off your shoulders and onto your hips, since the bottom of the stays terminate inside the 3400’s hip belt, which is sewn directly onto all of HMG’s packs.
+They also help transfer some of the pack weight off your shoulders and onto your hips, since the bottom of the stays terminates inside the Southwest 55 hip belt, which is sewn directly onto all of HMG’s packs.
 The sewn-on hip belt is one of the main reasons why HMG’s packs carry so well.
 Shop around.
-Very few ultralight pack manufactures have a hip belt that is so tightly coupled with the pack body.
+Very few ultralight pack manufacturers have a hip belt that is so tightly coupled with the pack body.
 It makes a huge difference.

-When I pack the 3400, I put my sleeping bag stuffed in a dry sack at the bottom of the pack and then stack my food bag in top of it, stacking my hammock and other heavy items up the back panel as I go.
-I stuff lighter weight insulating layers and clothing behind the heavier items to hold them in place, and then put my lightest items in the extension collar (mainly clothing and personal effects).
-I then use the pack’s roll top to compress the items in the extension collar and shrink the volume they require.
+When I pack the Southwest 55, I put my sleeping bag stuffed in a dry sack at the bottom of the pack and then stack my food bag on top of it, stacking my hammock and other heavy items up the back panel as I go.
+I stuff lighter-weight insulating layers and clothing behind the heavier items to hold them in place and then put my lightest items in the extension collar (mainly clothing and personal effects).
+I then use the pack’s roll-top to compress the items in the extension collar and shrink the volume they require.
 This weight and volume distribution provides the best load control since heavy items are located near my hips and there’s a direct transfer of kinetic energy from my core to items located just above the small of my back.

-The Hyperlite Mountain Gear 3400 Southwest Backpack is a bomber multi-day backpack geared for tough adventures that will rip most other ultralight-style pack to shreds.
-It you’re rough on backpacks, but still want one that only weighs two pounds, the 3400 Southwest pack probably has your name on it.
+The Hyperlite Mountain Gear Southwest 55 Backpack is a bomber multi-day backpack geared for tough adventures that will rip most other ultralight-style packs to shreds.
+If you’re rough on backpacks, but still want one that only weighs two pounds, the Southwest 55 pack probably has your name on it.

-Equally at home on the trail as well as off, the 3400 Southwest Backpack has the extra volume required for longer or more technical trips when you need to carry extra gear or clothing.
-I use mine for long section hikes on the Appalachian Trail when I need to carry extra food, shoulder season insulation, or cold weather hammocking gear that won’t fit in the smaller volume Hyperlite Mountain Gear ‘s 2400 Southwest Backpack that I use for off-trail hiking and weekend backcountry fishing trips in New Hampshire’s White Mountains.
+Equally, at home on the trail as well as off, the Southwest 55 Backpack has the extra volume required for longer or more technical trips when you need to carry extra gear or clothing.
+I use mine for long section hikes on the Appalachian Trail when I need to carry extra food, shoulder season insulation, or cold weather hammocking gear that won’t fit in the smaller volume Hyperlite Mountain Gear’s Southwest 40 Backpack that I use for off-trail hiking and weekend backcountry fishing trips in New Hampshire’s White Mountains.

-While highly water-resistant as a benefit of its hybrid cuben fiber construction, the value of the HMG 3400 Southwest Pack lies in its unique combination of low weight and durability without skimping on functional features.
+While highly water-resistant as a benefit of its Dyneema Composite Fabric, the value of the HMG Southwest 55 Pack lies in its unique combination of low weight and durability without skimping on functional features.
 You don’t need to compromise on durability if you want a lightweight backpack.
 A backpack is a big gear purchase.
 Get one that is designed to last.
 Nuff said.